Expert SigFig Review 2023

 - Your investment time horizon – less than five years, 5 to 10 years, or 10+ years

-- Amount of income that you save
+- Household income and the percentage of your income that you save

 - Amount of your liquid assets